About Dietetics and Nutrition

 Our program is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.

-We offer the Dietetics and Nutrition/Adult Education 4+1 Accelerated Pathway, which enables undergraduates in health, nutrition, and dietetics, to apply for conditional admission to graduate school and complete nine hours of graduate coursework in the master of science in adult education degree program.
+We offer the Dietetics and Nutrition/Adult Education 4+1 Accelerated Pathway, which enables undergraduates in health, nutrition, and dietetics, to apply for conditional admission to graduate studies and complete nine hours of graduate coursework in the master of science in adult education degree program.